sayofthelor/lore-engine-legacy/README.md

 # Friday Night Funkin' Lore Engine
 Psych Engine with some neat tweaks.

+Originally intended for an FNF mod for my Chemistry class, but that never came through.

 Extra features include:
 - Improved frame rate counter
 - Aesthetic and customizability improvements